-Chairman: Dr. Seow Pin Kwong Independent Non-Executive Director Members: Independent Non-Executive Director Cheng Sim Meng Ng Kok Ann Independent Non-Executive Director
+Chairman: Dr. Seow Pin Kwong Independent Non-Executive Director Members: Cheng Sim Meng Independent Non-Executive Director Ng Kok Ann Independent Non-Executive Director

-TERMS OF REFERENCE 2.
+2. TERMS OF REFERENCE

-Composition of Audit Committee a)
+(a) Composition of Audit Committee

 The Audit Committee shall be appointed by the Board of Directors from amongst their members and shall comprise no fewer than three (3) members, the majority of whom shall be independent and all members should be non-executive directors.
 At least one (1) member must be a member of the Malaysian Institute of Accountants or possess such other qualifications and/or experience approved by the Bursa Securities.